Understand How Seller Financing Works and How It Is Useful

-- Security: From the point of view of a seller, it can be said that he is giving an extremely secured loan.
+- Security: From the point of view of a seller, it can be said that he is giving an extremely secure loan.
 If the buyer is not able to pay him back, he can simply foreclose and get paid or he can get his property back to resell or rent.

 - Better returns: When a seller is providing finance himself, he is actually converting his liquid assets into a secured hard asset.
-For this, he will get a good return because money in bank gets around 1% interest, while interest on a loan is 3-6%.
+For this, he will get a good return because money in the bank gets around 1% interest, while interest on a loan is 3-6%.

 - Better Pricing: When you are trying to get a loan from an institutional lender, you end up paying several processing fees.
-On the other hand, in the case of seller financing, as the seller himself is providing loan, he cuts down all these expenses, and thus offers lower-cost financing.
+On the other hand, in the case of seller financing, as the seller himself is providing the loan, he cuts down all these expenses and thus offers lower-cost financing.